hermannm/devlog-kotlin/README.md

 }
 ```

-You can also add "log markers" (structured key-value data) to your logs.
-The `addMarker` method
+You can also add _log markers_ (structured key-value data) to your logs.
+The `addMarker` method uses
-uses `kotlinx.serialization` to serialize the value.
+`kotlinx.serialization` to serialize the value.

 ```kotlin
 import kotlinx.serialization.Serializable